-Toddlers (1 to 3 years) still have small stomachs and cannot eat large portions at one sitting to meet their nutritional requirements.
+Toddlers (1 to 3 years of age) still have small stomachs and cannot eat large portions at one sitting to meet their nutritional requirements.
 Hence, snacks are necessary to meet their requirements for growth.
-These snacks can be seen as nutritional complements to meals or a smaller portion of a meal of the day.
-“Between-meal snacks can also reduce the stress from parents/caregivers of the expectations that children should consume all their nutritional requirements from 3 meals a day,” says Jasly Koo, Dietitian, from the
+These snacks can be seen as nutritional complements to meals or a smaller portion of a meal for the day.
+“Between-meal snacks can also reduce the stress children experience from their parents/caregivers expectations that they consume all their nutritional requirements from 3 meals a day,” says Jasly Koo, Dietitian, from the

 Nutrition and Dietetics Department at